About Us Governance

 Fundraising Institute Australia (FIA)

-The Fundraising Institute Australia (FIA) is the national peak body that represents professional fundraising in Australia – it aims to let Australians know they have a right to be reassured their charity is fundraising and managing their funds in a transparent and accountable manner, which is critical to how a fundraising organisation is viewed by donors, government and the community.
+The FIA, our national peak body that represents professional fundraising in Australia, aims to let Australians know they have a right to be reassured their charity is fundraising and managing their funds in a transparent and accountable manner, which is critical to how a fundraising organisation is viewed by donors, government and the community.

 Opportunity has implemented a formal risk identification and management process in order to minimise risk and ensure that key risks are being managed appropriately – read more.